CardinalRPH/ExpressJSBoilerPlate/README.md

-# All Node Boiler Plate
+# ExpressJs Node Boiler Plate

-A boiler plate for all project with NodeJS that i've been used include for Typescript and and Javascript
+A ExpressJs boiler plate for all project with NodeJS + ExpressJS that i've been used include for Typescript and and Javascript